Fruita, CO – August 3, 2012

 We passed O Road and then P Road.
-I was continuing north toward the BLM land access.
-I had been looking for the bicycle fence along the road.
+I was continuing north toward the BLM land access, looking for the bicycle fence along the road.
 I had not seen it.
 Finally, just north of P Road, Hillary chimed in, “There it is.”
-This was about six or seven miles north of Fruita.
-There was a large sculpture bike and the bicycle fence running from 18 Road back toward the owner’s home.
-I turned around again and we headed up the drive to the owner’s home.
+It was about six or seven miles north of Fruita.
+There was a giant sculpture bike and the bicycle fence running from 18 Road back toward the owner’s home.
+I turned around again, and we headed up the drive to the owner’s house.

-While talking with him, Orville, his wife came outside and joined us under a sun screen that was above a picnic table.
+While talking with the man, Orville, his wife came outside and joined us under a sunscreen that was above a picnic table.
 Her name was Coreen.
 We found out Orville had a welding business.
-He said the idea for the fence had come to him prior to the actual bicycles.
-A friend of his at the dump called him one day and told him he had several bicycles and he did not know what to do with them.
+He said the idea for the fence had come to him before the actual bicycles.
+A friend of his at the dump called him one day and told him he had several bikes, and he did not know what to do with them.
 Orville got the bicycles and began assembling the fence.

 A client had given him a used hose reel.
 From that reel, Orville built a bicycle sculpture.
-Many of his visitors stop to photograph the sculpture.
-Every now and then he has to go down there and ask people to not climb on the sculpture.
+Many of his visitors stop to photograph the statue.
+Now and then he has to go down there and ask people to not climb on the sculpture.

-Since he has begun the fence, every now and then when they return home from errands they will find that several bikes have been anonymously dropped for inclusion.
+Since he has begun the fence, now and then when they return home from errands they will find several bikes anonymously dropped for inclusion in the project.

 Hillary thanked Orville for his time and story.
-She said she would return after school begins with a real video camera so the story can be put on CMU TV.
+She said she would return after school begins with a real video camera to film the story for CMU TV.

 On the following day, August 4, I departed for the Washington, D.C. area for training.
 After the training, I would travel to Georgetown, Guyana.